angelinabdev/easy-speech-aac/README.md

 ## Mission

 I created Easy Speech AAC after years of supporting my autistic, nonverbal brother.
 Many AAC tools were expensive, inflexible, or failed to meet his needs — so I built one.
-The goal is to make communication an accessible right rather than a privilege.
+The goal is to make communication accessible for all.

-"Every voice matters — even the ones that haven’t been heard yet."

 ---